(C) 2010, G. Forrest Cook

 Prior to the 1950s, many rural areas in the US had no electricity.
 Many companies sold battery operated vacuum tube radios for use in these areas, the radios are commonly called Farm Radios.
 Farm radios are often available at very reasonable prices and can make a good restoration project.

-Farm radios typically used a large 1.5V battery for the tube filaments and a 90V battery for the plate (B+) supply.
-These batteries are hard to find, expensive and have a limited life.
 This project involves constructing a power supply that allows this type of radio to be operated from a modern 120VAC power line.
-The radio used for this project was made under the brand name Western Air Patrol by RCA/Hazeltine, it uses four 1.5V tubes.
-This project should be adaptable to other farm radio models by changing one resistor in the B+ circuit.
+The radio used for this project was made under the brand name Western Air Patrol by RCA/Hazeltine (no model number), it uses four 1.5V tubes.
+This project should be adaptable to other similar farm radio models by changing one resistor in the B+ circuit.

 The heart of the power supply is a Tamura 3FD-410 5V dual primary/dual secondary transformer.
 These are available from DigiKey.com for reasonable prices.
 Normally, the transformer's primary windings would be connected in series for 240VAC operation or in parallel for 120VAC operation.
 This circuit takes one of the primaries and repurposes it as a 120VAC secondary.
 For this to work, the transformer should be somewhat over-rated, which it is in this case.